pinguin999/ALPACA/lua-docs/docs/scene.md

 ## BackgroundMusic

-We support one background music song per scene.
-If we move to another scene the music will stop and play this scene music.
+ALPACA supports one background music song per scene.
+If you move to another scene the music will stop and play this scene music.
 If boath scenes have the same background music, the music will continue playing and does not start from the beginning.

 Example: